cadentj/nnsight-docs/docs/source/basics.rst

 Accessing Activations
 ---------------------

-The first basic operation when doing mechanistic interpretability is to break open the black box and look at all of the internal activations of the model.
+The first basic feature is to break open the black box and look at all of the internal activations of the model.

 .. code-block:: python
     :emphasize-lines: 6